mxschlz/exptools2/README.md

             self.word.draw()
 ```

 That's it!
 Of course, your `draw` method may be much more complex depending on the number of stimuli/phases of your trials.
 You won't actually call the `draw` method yourself; this happens in the `run` method defined in the base `Trial` class.
 Basically, this method loops over your custom `draw` method for a prespecific time period and advances the phase (i.e., `self.phase`) when the time period has finished.
-But how does `exptools2` know how long to run a particular phase?
+But how does `psypy` know how long to run a particular phase?
 This is were the arguments during initialization of your `Trial` object come in!
 We'll discuss these parameters one by one, because they're quite important.

 #### The `session` argument
 In order to run your trial correctly, the `Trial` object should now some settings from the session, such as monitor settings, the session timer, etc. To allow access to this information about the session, we simply add the `Session` object to the list of expected parameters of trials!
 This may be a bit counterintuitive, because we told you to create trials *within* the session -- so how should you pass the session object it*self* to your (custom) `Trial` class upon initialization?
 Well, you probably guessed it from the phrasing: we can simply pass `self`!